TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 - `pesticide_withdrawal_days.json` – required wait time before harvest after pesticide use
 - `wsda_fertilizer_database.json` – full fertilizer analysis database used by
   `plant_engine.wsda_lookup` for product N‑P‑K values
+- The `recommend_wsda_products` helper in `fertilizer_formulator` returns the
+  highest concentration products for a nutrient using this dataset.
 - `products_index.jsonl` – compact summary of WSDA products for fast searches (use `wsda_product_index`)
 - `dataset_catalog.json` – short descriptions of the bundled datasets for quick reference Use `plant_engine.datasets.list_datasets()` to list available files and